MarketSquare/robotframework-style-guide/guides/style_guide.md

 ```

 For easier navigation, libraries in each group can be sorted alphabetically.
-Additionally, extra new lines can be used to separate the BuiltIn, 3rd Party and Custom libraries.
+Additionally, extra new lines can be used to separate the builtin, 3rd party and custom libraries.

 ```robot
 *** Settings ***